 How much will it cost me?

 Predictably, the price you pay for the ballistic performance in the GT-R is that it will be very pricey to run.
-Rivals like the Porsche 911 Turbo, Audi R8 and more exotic McLaren 570S may all cost significantly more to buy than the Nissan and deliver similar pace, but GT-R's the running costs will be at least as ruinous as theirs.
-The latest 911 Turbo can be coaxed into returning over 30mpg, but you’ll be lucky if you get much more than high teens in the GT-R. An official combined figure of 23.9mpg and a colossal CO2 output of 275g/km place it in the highest possible brackets for road tax, first-year showroom- and benefit-in-kind tax.
-The tyres are very expensive to replace, servicing intervals are short, and costs are high, so be prepared for the full wallet-emptying experience of owning a supercar, despite the seemingly accessible price tag.
-Steep insurance premiums and pricey spare parts all pile on the financial pressure, too, keeping ownership costs sky high.
+Rivals like the Porsche 911 Turbo, Audi R8 and more exotic McLaren 570S may all cost significantly more to buy than the Nissan and deliver similar pace, but the GT-R's running costs will be at least as ruinous as theirs.
+The latest 911 Turbo can be coaxed into returning over 30mpg, but you’ll be lucky if you get more than high teens in the GT-R. An official combined figure of 23.9mpg and a colossal CO2 output of 275g/km place it in the highest possible brackets for road tax, first-year showroom- and benefit-in-kind tax.
+The tyres are very expensive to replace, servicing intervals are short, and steep insurance premiums and pricey spare parts all add to the full wallet-emptying experience.